PedroH1608/nextboxd-ai/README.md

 1. The user enters a prompt (e.g., "a sci-fi movie in a galaxy far, far away...") and optionally uploads a CSV file.
 2. The React frontend sends this data to the Express.js backend.
 3. The backend forwards the prompt and CSV content to the OpenRouter API, which returns the title and year of a single movie.
-4. The backend then uses the TMDB API to find the movie by its title and year, gathering detailed information like its poster, rating, cast, and trailer.
+4. The backend then uses the TMDB API to find the movie by its title and year, gathering detailed information like its poster, rating, cast, trailer, and streaming providers.
 5. This complete movie suggestion is sent back to the frontend and displayed to the user.